-In Sleep Darling, Lang tries to combine a dark detective film with a romance and a psychological drama, but his feature lacks tension, murkiness and an aura of mystery.
+In Sleep Darling, Lang tries to combine a dark detective film with a romance and a psychological drama, but his feature lacks tension, murkiness, and an aura of mystery.

-In Sleep Darling, Krzysztof Lang is not able to decide whether he is more interested in the serial killer’s (Andrzej Chyra) story or in that of the young policeman (Tomasz Schuchardt) chasing after him, so he takes the middle road and creates a bizarre film hybrid.
+In Sleep Darling, Krzysztof Lang is not able to decide whether he is more interested in the serial killer’s (Andrzej Chyra) story or in that of the young policeman (Tomasz Schuchardt) chasing after him, so he took the middle road and created a bizarre film hybrid.
 Lang and Andrzej Gołda, the screenwriter, wanted to create a feature in which, as Michael Mann did in Heat, they would introduce two people standing on opposing sides, who, at the same time, are similar to each other.

 Here lies Krzysztof Lang’s film’s greatest flaw: instead of telling the story of Mazurkiewicz’s and the young policeman’s duel, the director reconstructs their history point by point.
 He does not build dramaturgy, but merely informs the viewer about what happened when, why and because of whom.
 Searching for even a trace of suspense in Sleep Darling turns out to be pointless.
-Subsequent plot twists occur only because they are dictated by the screen-writing manual, and not because they eventuate from the film characters’ actions.
+Subsequent plot twists occur only because they are dictated by the screen-writing manual, and not because they stem from the characters’ actions.

-Lang’s feature is governed by the ‘deus ex machina’ logic.
+Lang’s feature is governed by ‘deus ex machina’ logic.
 It is noticeable, for instance, in the policeman’s investigation’s breakthrough moments.
 The protagonist stops for a short while, like a character from a Turkish drama, musingly looks through the window, and, after a second, he stumbles upon a solution to the complicated criminal puzzle – it looks almost cartoonish.

 Sleep Darling was supposed to be Krzysztof Lang’s comeback from the land of romantic comedies, straight to the domain of dark, masculine cinema.
-The story about the life and death of ‘Handsome Władek’ fails in every aspect – it is a thriller lacking suspense, a misogynistic trifle about women being responsible for all the world’s evils, and a dialogue with the classics (with Melville, Leon and Scorsese, whom are all cited by Lang), with whom the director is unable to engage in serious discussion.
+The story about the life and death of ‘Handsome Władek’ fails in every aspect – it is a thriller lacking suspense, a misogynistic trifle about women being responsible for all the world’s evils, and a dialogue with the classics (with Melville, Leon, and Scorsese, whom are all cited by Lang), with whom the director is unable to engage in serious discussion.